Alito tells congressional Democrats he won't recuse over flags

 That is consistent with the Alitos' position dating back to 2021, when they were confronted as they were leaving their home by a Washington Post reporter who had been tipped off by a neighbor three years ago about the upside-down flag.

-When the reporter asked about the flag, the Post said Mrs. Alito yelled, "it's an international signal of distress!"
+When the reporter asked about the flag, the Post said Martha-Ann Alito yelled, "it's an international signal of distress!"

 The Post detailed the incident in a piece Saturday, explaining why it decided not to publish the story in 2021.